AG7-ES/nlp-pipeline-repo/README.md

 | GET    | /download-analysis/{doc_id}.json | Download stored analysis as .json file                           |
 | DELETE | /analysis/{doc_id}               | Delete stored analysis                                           |

-## 3. Development and Testing Phase
+## 3. Testing Phase with the pytest Framework

 Run the test suite using a dedicated Docker Compose environment to ensure isolation from production data.